 By sending an invoice and W9 right away, it allows the brand to begin processing payment.
 Make sure your invoice has a clear payment date and any payment terms.

-We love to use Wave Apps for creating our invoices.
+We love to use Wave Apps or Quickbooks for creating our invoices.
 It allows you to add an option to pay by credit card or by ACH.
-Sure it takes out a small fee, but you’ll likely get paid faster.
+Sure it takes out a small fee, but you’ll likely get paid faster if this is an option.
 And it may reduce the risk of not getting paid in general.

 Set Yourself A Reminder